shoelim/shoelim.github.io/_pages/publications.md

 {% endfor %}
  -->

-The following is a list of the topics and papers that my collaborators and I have worked on: <br>
+The following is a list of papers (sorted by project titles) that my collaborators and I have worked on: <br>

 <p align="left"><b>(1) Machine learning by open dynamical systems, for open dynamical systems: </b></p>
-	  -- Recurrent neural networks (RNNs) are a class of powerful open system models in machine learning that have also enjoyed synergies with disciplines such as neuroscience, signal processing, optimization, control theory and network science.
-The explosion of real-time data (physical or not) and the promising potential of using complex dynamical systems (physical or not) to learn the data are opening up a wide range of foundational and practical problems.
-We are working on various mathematical and application aspects of RNNs and related models in deep learning.   <br>
 	  <br>
 	<u1>
 		<li>Soon Hoe Lim.
 Backpropagation may not be needed: towards understanding recurrent neural networks trained via noisy gradient descents and beyond.